 Attribution and reporting

-Reports we generate monthly: cost per qualified lead (not just cost per form fill — qualified means in your service area, in your target industry, with budget), pipeline contribution (sum of opportunity values from PPC-attributed leads), win rate by source keyword, average sales cycle by source keyword.
-Vanity metrics like "clicks" and "CTR" matter only when used to optimize toward those bottom-line numbers.
+Reports we generate monthly: cost per qualified lead (not just cost per form fill, qualified means in your service area, in your target industry, with budget), pipeline contribution (sum of opportunity values from PPC-attributed leads), win rate by source keyword, average sales cycle by source keyword. metrics that don't move revenue like "clicks" and "CTR" matter only when used to optimize toward those bottom-line numbers.

 Common local B2B PPC failures